Cycling like a pro… for a day: How amateurs measure themselves up to pros on one of the world’s toughest stages

 “When the weekend comes around, my partner and I then head off to a hillier area of the UK to try and get some climbing practice in.”

-Similarly, for Kearns, the training has come to consume much of his life since the turn of the new year.
+Similarly, for Kearns, the training came to consume much of his life since the turn of the new year.

 “I began training in the winter with maybe six to eight hours per week of riding,” he said.
 “I’m now at the stage where I’m doing 12 hours plus per week of training.”